 It is so important to instill good dental habits in your kids.
-Teaching children how to brush and floss properly not only protects their oral health but it also teaches them responsibility.
+Teaching children how to brush and floss properly not only protects their oral health but it is also an indicator for overall health.
+Additionally, learning good oral care habits teaches them responsibility.
 One of the most important parts of good kids dental care is good follow up from parents!

 First Model Good Dental Care